Vitamin B12 and Austin Integrative Psychiatry For You.

 If we think about it, vitamins are the “lunch pail” workers we invite into our bodies.
 If you have a Vitamin B12 deficiency, working with a specialized Austin integrative psychiatry practice will work wonders for your mental and physical health.
 Because vitamins and minerals are usually found in the foods we eat, and B12 is no exception, we want to get as much of these as possible.
 So if we consider Vitamin B12, it works on several metabolic pathways, two of which are

-important for our mental health.
-In one of these pathways B12 teams up with Folate (aka Folic Acid or B9) to produce serotonin and dopamine; both are neurotransmitters associated with your mood and mental health.
+Vitamin B12 and Mental Health important for our mental health.
+In one of these pathways, B12 teams up with Folate. (aka Folic Acid or B9) Then these two produce serotonin and dopamine.
+Both of these are neurotransmitters associated with your mood and mental health.
 If we don’t have enough of these neurotransmitters, our mental health may be negatively affected.

 Pondworks Psychiatrists and Psychiatric Nurse Practitioners think about your B12 level.

 So we think you will agree when we say this.
 We definitely want to invite these B12 workers into our bodies!!
 The average American diet (US RDA 2.4ug/day, Western Diet 5-8ug/day) should make getting enough B12 a simple task.
 But there can be several reasons this may not be the case.